-Breakfast: \$1.25 per meal Lunch: \$2.25 per meal (Extra milk is \$.25, Juice is \$.35) Free and reduced breakfast and lunch are available upon qualification of individual families.
-Applications are available in the front office.
+Breakfast: \$1.25 per meal Lunch: \$2.50 per meal (Extra milk is \$.25, Juice is \$.35) Free and reduced breakfast and lunch are available upon qualification of individual families.
+Applications will be sent home with each student and are available in the front office.
+Once completed, applications may be turned into the school office or mailed to the District Office at 40 W. Yavapai St, Wickenburg, AZ 85390.

 Lunch visitors- Children enjoy lunching with parents as a special treat; please notify your child's teacher in the morning if you will be joining us for lunch.
+We request that guests other than parents are in attendance with a parent or guardian.
+Students from other schools need to be accompanied by a parent.